 Another golden rule is to try to avoid wearing dark-coloured denim.
 As anyone with leather car seats can testify, the indigo dye can transfer and stain the leather or fabric over time.

-For general care of your sofa, be aware that prolonged periods of direct heat and strong, direct sunlight will cause fading.
-To help minimize these effects, we recommend that you keep your sofa 50 cm from sources of heat such as radiators.
-And consider voiles or blinds on the windows, or throws on the sofa.
+For long-term care, be aware that direct heat and strong direct sunlight will cause fading.
+To help minimise these effects, we recommend that you keep your sofa at least 50 cm from sources of heat such as radiators and consider voiles or blinds on the windows, or throws on the sofa.
 Protect your investment!

-Close recliners before getting up
+2) Close recliners before getting up

-Daily care for your sofa
+3) Daily care for your sofa

-Like making your bed every day, we always recommend that you dress your sofa daily too.
-It's one of the simplest and easiest ways to care for your sofa, so give it a little smooth and plump each day.
-Smooth out back and seat pads, especially on leather sofas to avoid sagging and plump fabric cushions — it’s like anti-ageing for your sofa.
+Just like you start the day by making your bed, you should also dress your sofa every day.
+It only takes a minute to give it a little smooth and plump in the mornings.
+Smooth out back and seat pads, especially on leather sofas to avoid sagging, and plump up fabric cushions — it’s like anti-ageing for your sofa.
 This will help them retain their shape, and keep everything looking neat and tidy.
 Scatter back sofas will of course need more plumping, so if you like to save time with your household chores, a fixed-back sofa may work better for you.

-Monthly care for your sofa
+5) Monthly care for your sofa

-Turn & rotate back & seat cushions
+6) Turn & rotate back & seat cushions

-How to clean a leather sofa
+7) How to clean a leather sofa

-How to clean a fabric sofa
+8) How to clean a fabric sofa

 Innovative fabric protection options

-Protected leather sofas combine the advantages of natural qualities and softness with a thin finishing layer that help protect again stains and spills.
+Protected leather sofas combine the natural qualities and softness with a thin finishing layer that help protect against stains and spills.
 For more information, or if you'd like to see the swatches available, please visit us in store and speak to any member of staff who will be more than happy to help you.